shivanibansal/TipCalculator/README.md

 ##### **Week 1 Project** : [Tip Calculator](https://yahoo.jiveon.com/docs/DOC-3185)

+**Description** : <br>

-**Description**  : This is a utility app which allows a user to calculate the appropriate tip based on the total amount entered.
+     This is a utility app which allows a user to calculate the appropriate tip based on the total amount entered.

 **User Stories Covered** :

     *   User is displayed the tip of specified percentage for specified entered amount
     *   User enters the total amount of the transaction
     *   User can select between tip amounts (i.e 10%, 15%, 20%)